ge4rsh0t/vegaspro14linux/README.md

 ## Variables
 There are five variables that can be easily modified to suit whatever needs it may be when it comes to installing Vegas Pro:
 - `PREFIX` - This is the name of the Wine prefix.
 It's not crucial to change this even if using a different version of Vegas Pro as long as there isn't already the prefix made with Vegas already installed.
 - `SETUP` - This is the filename of the installer that would be used within the same folder as the script.
-This can be easily changed to whatever other installer desired whether it is an offline installer for VEGAS Pro 14 or an installer for a different version of Vegas Pro.
+This is set to take user input as they are about to launch the script.
 - `VEGASVER` - Needs to be exactly as branded.
 Magix brands Vegas all uppercase like "VEGAS".
 Sony brands it like "Vegas".
 They should end in ".0".
 Like "VEGAS Pro 14.0" or "Vegas Pro 12.0".
 - `VEGASEXE` - The executable file for running the main program.
 Different versions are similar to each other like "vegas140.exe", "vegas120.exe", and "vegas150.exe" as examples.
 - `ROOTVEGASFILES` - The name of the root folder for different versions of Vegas Pro located in Program Files of the "C:" directory.
 Version 13 and older is "Sony".
 Version 14 and newer is "VEGAS".